 Lavender oil is well-known for being a calming scent that is beneficial for meditation, massage, and promoting relaxation.
 The National Sleep Foundation notes that some studies have found that diffusing lavender essential oil is useful for relaxing the body making it easier to ease into sleep.

 Chamomile flowers are best known for their role in tea but are also found within calming blends in herbal supplements.
-Tranquil chamomile can be found as a relaxing ingredient in sleep blends, like Puritan’s Pride Calm Tabs® and our Super Snooze melatonin blend.** Chamomile essential oil is also diffused to help promote a relaxing environment.
+Traditional chamomile can be found as a holistic ingredient in sleep blends, like Puritan’s Pride Calm Tabs® and our Super Snooze melatonin blend.* Chamomile essential oil is also diffused to help promote a relaxing environment.

 Passion flower plants are tendril-bearing and produce very showy and vibrant flowers.
 Around the world, passion flower is desired for its beautiful foliage, but in some regions, including the Caribbean and South America, the fruit is used to make juice.
 Native Americans traditionally used the roots and leaves for making tea.
 Today, passion flower is popular as an herbal supplement that is used by individuals with hectic lifestyles for its soothing properties.*